 Other Posts in this Series:

-This post provides an example of how we can use ADSI to set and clear Active Directory Attributes.
-We search for a user called “alkaneuser” and set or clear the department attribute.
+This post provides an example of how we can use PowerShell and ADSI to add, update, clear and append Active Directory attributes.

 $objSearcher=[adsisearcher]'(&(objectCategory=person)(objectClass=user)(sAMAccountName=alkaneuser))'